Steelhead and salmon are two utterly different fish species that can look quite alike and often get confused by many people.

 While there are reports of massive steelhead that have weighed 40lb, the vast majority of these fish will only reach a maximum weight of about 20lb.

-So, if you’re lucky enough to land a massive fish that weighs more than 25 or 30lb, it’s very likely that what you’ve caught is a salmon and not a steelhead.
+So, if you’re lucky enough to catch a massive salmonid that weighs more than 30 or 40lb, it’s very likely that what you’ve caught is a salmon and not a steelhead.

 Does Steelhead Taste Like Salmon?

-As both steelhead and salmon belong to the same family of fish and spend a considerable time in saltwater, naturally, there taste of their meat is reasonably similar.
+As both steelhead and salmon belong to the same family of fish and spend a considerable time in saltwater, naturally, the taste of their meat is reasonably similar.

 What’s fair to say is that both of these fish can be extremely tasty.
 Both of them are top-rated table fare and are being served in restaurants all over the globe.